 How many complaints are there against Second Round LP?

 In the past three years, the BBB has closed 50 complaints against Second Round, with 15 closed in the past 12 months.Almost all of the complaints allege problems with billing and collection.
 Since March 2015, the Consumer Financial Protection Bureau (CFPB) has received 34 complaints against Second Round.
 Justia lists at least 10 cases of civil litigation naming Second Round as a defendant.

 Absolutely.
+You can sue a debt collector.
 Here are some Sample Cases against Second Round LP.